gmlewis/irmf/README.md

 ## Summary

-IRMF is a file format used to describe GLSL shaders that define the materials in a 3D object with infinite resolution.
+IRMF is a file format used to describe GLSL ES shaders that define the materials in a 3D object with infinite resolution.
 IRMF completely eliminates the need for software slicers, STL, and G-code files used in 3D printers.